Should you use a push or pull marketing strategy?

 Companies pushed the (unwilling) customer towards their brands, using expensive advertising, telesales, direct mail and sales forces.

-In the 21st century, pushing has become more difficult, due to the fragmentation of media, an explosion of communication channels (i.e. TV and radio stations, websites, blogs etc) and knowledgeable buyers who have heard it all before.
+In the 21st century, pushing has become more difficult.
+This is due to the fragmentation of media, an explosion of communication channels (i.e. TV and radio stations, websites, blogs etc) and knowledgeable buyers who have heard it all before.

-Enterprises of all sizes realise that getting customers to come to them is better than the old style ‘hunt and kill’ method.
+Enterprises of all sizes (but particularly smaller enterprises) realise that getting customers to come to them is better than the old style methods.

 Broadly speaking, an attraction based approach includes customer education and knowledge sharing.
 It is co-operative, trusting, interactive and more female than male in nature.

-It also happens to be ideal for the world wide web, which was originally conceived as a way of sharing files amongst scientists.
+It also happens to be ideal for the world wide web, which was originally conceived as a way of sharing files amongst scientists at CERN.

 I know that this approach does not appeal to everyone.
 “Why should I share my hard-won knowledge?” they say to me.
 “That’s fine,” I reply.
 “Keep all of your professional knowledge locked up in a darkened room.
 Lock and chain the door.
 Wait and see what happens.”